Medical Marijuana For PTSD Patients In Arkansas

 Please note: All PTSD evaluations are done independently from medical marijuana evaluations and by different physicians.
 There is no guarantee of a PTSD diagnosis.

-Studies all over the US and Canada have shown that medical marijuana can be a great solution for both the mental and physical symptoms of PTSD.
-The FDA has recently approved the use of medical marijuana for veterans with PTSD based on these findings.
-Because cannabinoid receptors are located in both the brain and throughout the body, the science shows that this treatment offers relief from things such as anxiety and hallucinations, as well as relief from the physical symptoms of PTSD such as pain and the inability to sleep.
+Studies all over the US and Canada have shown that medical marijuana can be a solution for both the mental and physical symptoms of PTSD.
+The FDA has recently approved the study of medical marijuana for veterans with PTSD based on these findings.